Robinlovelace/odjitter/README.md

     IDs associated with zones of departure
 -   **Destinations**: IDs representing the destination of trips
--   **Attributes**: typically the number of trips made between each ‘OD pair,’ sometimes by mode and with additional attributes such as the Euclidean and route distance between the each OD pair
+-   **Attributes**: typically the number of trips made between each ‘OD pair’, sometimes by mode and with additional attributes such as the Euclidean and route distance between the each OD pair
 -   **Jittering**: The combined process of ‘splitting’ OD pairs representing many trips into multiple ‘sub OD’ pairs